This article will help you:

 The average name-based background check takes three to five days to complete, while FBI fingerprinting results typically take longer -- in some cases, even weeks.

 In summary, while fingerprinting may be used as a component of background checks in certain regulated industries, they should neither be used as the only source of information, nor regarded as a comprehensive source of records.
-Name-based searches return more comprehensive data than fingerprints, are completed faster, and ensure maximum possible accuracy of records.
+Name-based checks return more comprehensive data than fingerprints, are completed faster, and ensure maximum possible accuracy of records.